-Applications will first be assessed for eligibility (outlined in this Policy and the relevant grant procedure).
-Applications that are deemed ineligible at this first point will not be included in the following parts of the assessment process.

-- All grant procedures will clearly articulate the assessment weighting criteria.
-These weighting criteria will be made available to all applicants and assessors.
-Applications will be assessed against the program's weighting criteria. - Where practicable, an assessment report summarising all relevant assessor comments, will be developed for presentation to the Assessment Panel as a tool to assist with assessment.
-The Community Partnerships Team will develop an assessment report template for use by all officers responsible for grant administration. - The assessment report will include details of the application and the assessors will be given access to Smarty Grants (where applicable) to view the full application and supporting documents where possible. - Where possible, each assessor will undertake an individual assessment of each application prior to the Assessment Panel process.
+- 6.5.1 Applications will first be assessed for eligibility outlined in this Policy and the relevant grant procedure/guidelines. - 6.5.2 Applications that are deemed ineligible at this first point will not be included in the following parts of the assessment process. - 6.5.3 Grant procedures/guidelines will clearly specify the assessment criteria.
+These criteria will be made available to all applicants and assessors.
+Applications will be assessed against the program's criteria. - 6.5.4 Where practicable, an assessment report summarising all relevant assessor comments, will be developed for presentation to the Assessment Panel as a tool to assist with assessment. - 6.5.5 The assessment report will include details of the application and the assessors will be given Assessor access to Smarty Grants (where applicable) to view the full application and supporting documents where possible. - 6.5.6 Where applicable, each assessor will undertake an individual assessment of each application prior to the Assessment Panel process.